NobleSimeon/crowdfunding-product-page-main/README.md

 ### What I learned

-In this project, i learned how to work with svg files.
+In this project, i learned how to work with svg files though not professionally.
 And I was able to create a modal popup.
 And when the modal is active, the body doesn't move

 ```html